michaeljclark/riscv-gnu-toolchain/docker-build/README.md

 ## Docker build

 The packages are created using docker containers so that the build process is agnostic to the host operating system.
+The package build script builds a multilib Newlib toolchain and a multilib Linux toolchain and then factors the common files into a toolchain-common package.

 ### Creating Ubuntu packages for the Newlib and Linux toolchains:

-Execute the current commands from the `riscv-gnu-toolchain` top-level directory:
+Execute these commands from the `riscv-gnu-toolchain` top-level directory:

 ```
 docker build -f docker-build/Dockerfile.ubuntu -t toolchain-ubuntu docker-build/